-We all have a responsibility to make the planet a healthier, happier place.
+We each have a responsibility to make the planet a healthier, happier place.

-Meeting some of the extraordinary women, men, and children who came to the camp was one of the most moving experiences of my life.
+In 2015, I had the privilege to work at the largest displaced persons camp in the country of South Sudan, Bentiu.
+Malnutrition rates in the Bentiu camp (and many other parts of South Sudan) continue to be extremely high.
+While there, I met individuals who were fleeing unimaginable violence and had walked for days through dangerous swamps to reach safety.
+Meeting the extraordinary women, men, and children who came to the camp was one of the most moving experiences of my life.
 That’s why I’m committed to raising awareness by publicly speaking about their plight and donating a portion of my proceeds to humanitarian causes.

 The situation in South Sudan